Weightlifting Mobility Needs

-A mobile thoracic spine is crucial to any overhead position, especially the catch of the snatch and jerk.
-A lack of thoracic extension can result in excessive shoulder flexion, abduction and internal rotation, leaving it in a less-than-optimal and unstable position.
+A mobile thoracic spine is crucial to the overhead position, especially the catch of the snatch and jerk.
+A lack of thoracic extension can result in excessive shoulder flexion, abduction, and internal rotation, leaving it in a less-than-optimal and unstable position.
 Compensation in the lumbar spine is also visible with hyperextension in an attempt to keep the torso upright.

 To assess your thoracic spine mobility, try this lumbar locked thoracic spine rotation test.
 While sitting back on your heels and keeping one arm behind your low back, a bisecting line from both shoulders should rotate to greater than 50 degrees from horizontal.
 An inability to achieve full rotation could be due to a mobility limitation or lack of stability/strength.

 Every veteran weightlifter knows the importance of full overhead shoulder mobility.
 Of the many components that play into achieving full shoulder flexion overhead, one of the most common limiters is lat extensibility.
-Many who make the transition from CrossFit or hypertrophy-style training to olympic lifting have spent a tremendous pulling heavy loads, either vertically or horizontally, and have left their lats in a state of high tone — blocking their shoulder flexion by greater than 20 degrees in some instances.
-This can be masked on the table or standing, but is near impossible to hide from in the bottom position of an overhead squat.
+Many who make the transition from CrossFit or hypertrophy-style training to Olympic lifting have spent a tremendous pulling heavy loads, and have left their lats very tight.

-Arguably the most common mobility restriction seen in weightlifters, and most athletes, is limited ankle dorsiflexion — the ability for the knee to track forward over the toe while the foot is planted on the ground.
-Due to its position in the closed kinetic chain, limitations in ankle dorsiflexion can lead to a host of compensations upstream, including knee valgus, excessive pelvic reversal or ‘butt wink’, an increased forward torso angle, & excessive shoulder abduction.
-While olympic lifting shoes attempt to buffer limitations in ankle mobility, there’s no outrunning the need for full ankle mobility in the olympic weightlifter.
+Arguably the most common restrictions we see weightlifting mobility, and most athletes are limited ankle dorsiflexion — the ability for the knee to track forward over the toe.
+At the same time, the foot is planted on the ground.
+Due to its position in the closed kinetic chain, limitations in ankle dorsiflexion can lead to a host of compensations upstream, including knee valgus, excessive pelvic reversal, or ‘butt wink’, an increased forward torso angle, & excessive shoulder abduction.
+While Olympic lifting shoes attempt to buffer limitations in ankle mobility, there’s no outrunning the need for full ankle mobility in the Olympic weightlifter.

-To assess hip extension, we use the Thomas Test as shown below.
-The athlete lies at the end of a box and holds on thigh while the other is lowered by a partner.
+To assess hip extension, we use the Thomas Test, as shown below.
+The athlete lies at the end of a box and holds on the thigh while the other is lowered by a partner.